-- Work together to end the race to the bottom on corporate tax rates.
-Corporate tax rates need to be set at a level that is fair, progressive and contributes to the collective good.
-This should include consideration of how to ensure that all countries are able to deliver their commitments under the SDGs, reduce their dependency on regressive taxation, and effectively set public spending thereby helping to close the inequality gap. - Within the new generation of tax reforms, act to define and review harmful tax practices and measures, in order to ban them both nationally and globally. - Cease offering discretionary tax incentives, and subject all new tax incentives to rigorous economic and risk assessments (including their contribution to global and regional 'races to the bottom').
-All incentives should be regularly reviewed to limit private long-term benefits and public harm; all tax exemptions should be phased out where there is no clear evidence that they are effective.

-Establish through regional forums guidelines and criteria for the circumstances under which tax incentives and exemptions are acceptable.
+- Governments and international institutions must work together to reverse the rapid decline in corporate tax rates, ending the destructive race to the bottom.
+They should agree to coordinate on setting corporate tax at a level that is fair, progressive and contributes to the collective good.
+This should include consideration of how to ensure that all countries are able to deliver their commitments under the SDGs, reduce their dependency on regressive taxation, and effectively set public spending - thereby helping to close the inequality gap. - Within the new generation of tax reforms, act to define and review harmful tax practices and measures, in order to ban them both nationally and globally. - Cease offering discretionary tax incentives, and subject all new tax incentives to rigorous economic and risk assessments (including their contribution to global and regional 'races to the bottom').
+All incentives should be regularly reviewed to limit private long-term benefits and public harm; all tax exemptions should be phased out where there is no clear evidence that they are effective. - Establish through regional forums guidelines and criteria for the circumstances under which tax incentives and exemptions are acceptable.